 1987 Porsche 959 Komfort

-00125 was imported to the United States for Mazzotta by Canepa Design on September 30th 1999, and was stored in the Foreign Trade Zone until the car’s Show or Display exemption was granted on March 2, 2001.
+Canepa imported the 959 into the United States on September 30th, 1999, and was stored in the Foreign Trade Zone until the car’s Show or Display exemption was approved on March 2nd, 2001.

 Once the 959 arrived at Canepa’s facility, the work finally began to federalize and update the legendary supercar to meet the stringent requirements to drive on U.S. and California roads.
 The 2.85-liter engine system was spec’d to meet the Federal and California emissions requirements, becoming a true 50-state vehicle.
 This was no small task, as Porsche 959s were never intended to meet the U.S. EPA emissions requirements.

 Due to Canepa’s ingenuity in the engineering of the upgrades for the 959, the now smog-legal supercar had its power pushed up to 576 horsepower and 501lb/ft of torque.
 A substantial increase of 132 horsepower over the stock configuration, the already-respectable 0-60mph time was dropped to just 3.2 seconds.

 While the engine upgrade was underway the 959 received other Canepa upgrades to increase driving performance.
 This included the 959S suspension conversion and modifying the magnesium hollow spoke wheels to accept contemporary high-performance Michelin tires.